salt-formulas/salt-formula-linux/README.rst

           package-name:
             version: latest

-Linux with package from certail repo, version with no upgrades
+Linux with package from certail repo, version with no upgrades:

 .. code-block:: yaml